Successfully added to your bag!

-The presentation of an identity document as well as a health pass is mandatory to access the exhibition.
+The presentation of a health pass is mandatory to access the exhibition.
 To certify the latter, you must provide - in digital or paper form - one of the elements below:

 • A vaccination certificate, provided that you are fully vaccinated;

 • A certificate of RT-PCR or negative antigen test of less than 48 hours;

 • The result of a positive RT-PCR or antigen test attesting to the recovery from Covid-19, dating of at least 11 days and less than 6 months.

 To find out more: https://www.gouvernement.fr/info-coronavirus/pass-sanitaire